GameParrot/mcpelauncher-patches/README.md

-# mcpelauncherupdates
+# mcpelauncher-patches

-This is a mod for mcpelauncher-manifest to allow newer Minecraft Versions to run.
+This is a mod for mcpelauncher-manifest that has additional symbol patches.

 ## Building
 `PATH_TO_NDK="/path/to/ndk"`